braveenth/braveenth.com/content/projects/kafkar.md

 The goal of this project is to stream data collected from an ELM327 Bluetooth Module to Kafka.

 From Kafka, we can consume the data to create alerts, stats, and visualizations.

+Please contact Braveenth for access to this project.